jagrvargen/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 5. 5-4_bad_luck_8_is_your_chance - Write a bash script that loops from one to ten and displays 'bad luck' on its fourth iteration, 'good luck' on its eighth, and 'Holberton School' on all others.

 6. 6-superstitious_numbers - Write a bash script that loops from one to twenty and displays the numbers, displays 'bad luck from China' on its fourth iteration, 'bad luck from Japan' on its ninth iteration, and 'bad luck from Italy' on its 17th iteration.

+7. 7-clock - Write a bash script that displays the time for 12 hours and 59 minutes using a while loop.